 Symptoms and Complications

-The most pronounced and bothersome symptoms of carcinoid syndrome include bright red flushing of the head and neck, abdominal pain, and diarrhea (which may be severe).
+The most pronounced and bothersome symptoms of carcinoid syndrome include episodic bright red flushing of the head, neck, and upper chest, abdominal pain, and diarrhea (which may be severe).
 Sometimes, people will also notice wheezing.
 The flushing often happens after emotional stress, eating certain foods, or drinking alcohol or a hot beverage.

 Other less common symptoms include a rapid pulse, swelling in the face and around the eyes, low blood pressure, and weight loss due to diarrhea or the inability of the intestines to absorb nutrients.
 A few people may experience impotence and a decreased sex drive.
 A specific type of heart valve damage can occur in some cases, as well as other related heart problems.